-Choosing between Activepieces vs. Zapier for workflow automation often comes down to five questions:
+Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 Do you need an open-source platform you can self-host, or a managed cloud service?